A colourful classification of (quasi) root systems and hyperplane arrangements: Root-kernel intersections

 \begin{proof} The kernel is obtained by intersecting: \begin{itemize} \item $\Ker(\alpha^-_{ij})$, if $\set{i,j} \in \mc G_1$ is red;

 \item $\Ker(\alpha^+_{ij})$, if $\set{i,j} \in \mc G_1$ is green;

 \item $\Ker(\alpha_i)$, if $\set{i} \in \mc G_1$ is a loop edge. \end{itemize}

 Hence any loop annihilates the generator $e_i \in V$, and the same is true of $e_i,e_j \in V$ if $(\mc G,c)$ contains both a red and a green straight edge $\set{i,j}$.
-Thus only generators attached to nodes in red components survive in the kernel intersection.
+Thus only generators attached to nodes in red or ``bipartite'' components will not vanish in the kernel intersection.

-Conversely, if there is a red component on nodes $I_k \sse \mc G_0$, then (in the kernel) the coordinates along the vectors $e_i$ and $e_j$ are equal for all $i,j \in I_k$, which yields the line generated by the vector $e_{I_j}$ of~\eqref{eq:kernel_basis}.
+Conversely, if there is a red component on nodes $I_k \sse \mc G_0$, then (in the kernel) the coordinates along the vectors $e_i$ and $e_j$ are equal for all $i,j \in I_k$, which yields the line generated by the vector $e_{I_k}$ of~\eqref{eq:kernel_basis_1}.
+Further, if two red components on nodes $I_k$ and $I_l$ are linked by (all possible) green straight edges, then the corresponding generators sum to zero in the kernel intersection, which finally yields the line generated by the vector $e_{I'_{kl}}$ of~\eqref{eq:kernel_basis_2}, with $I'_{kl} = I_k \coprod I_l$. \end{proof}